natesammons/dotfiles/README.md

 ## 3. Setup iTerm Font

-Above we installed the "FiraCode NerdFont" and "Meslo LGL NerdFont" using brew.
+Above we installed the [FiraCode NerdFont](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FiraCode) using brew.
+Another good one is [the nerd font patched SFMono](https://github.com/shaunsingh/SFMono-Nerd-Font-Ligaturized).

 Select one of these in iTerm as your font.

 ## 4. Make `zsh` your default shell